facebook/react-native/docs/GettingStarted.md

 Now that you have successfully run the app, let's modify it.

 - Open `index.android.js` in your text editor of choice and edit some lines.
-- Press the `R` key twice or select `Reload` from the Developer Menu to see your change!
+- Press the `R` key twice or select `Reload` from the Developer Menu to see your changes!

 <block class="native mac ios android" />